Information & Privacy Practices

 Do you accept insurance?

-I am not on insurance panels; however, I will provide you a receipt that you can submit to your insurance for reimbursement according to your policy.
+I am not accepting insurance however I will provide you a receipt that you can submit to your insurance for reimbursement according to your policy.
 This will typically affect the level of coverage (if any) that an insurance company is willing to provide at our agency and may increase the size of a deductible if applicable.
-Payment is expected 24 hours prior to your appointment; otherwise your appointment will be considered canceled.
-A sliding scale fee for ongoing sessions is possible if income and resources are limited.
-This would be discussed at our first meeting.
-Payment is by check or credit card using PayPal or Square.
+Payment is expected in the beginning of the session.
+I'll send you an invoice through Square and you can use a credit card for payment.
+Please cancel your session at least 24 hours prior to your appointment otherwise there is a $50 late cancellation fee.

 What if I need to cancel my appointment?

-We need to receive 24 hour notice for any cancellations.
+Please allow 24 hour notice for any cancellations.
 Without such notice, you may be required to pay a $50 fee for the missed appointment.
 A cancellation call should be directed to your therapist.
-If using email, use the following address email@example.com and verify a response from us.
+If using email, use the following address firstname.lastname@example.org and verify a response.
 If you do not get a response, be sure to call (609) 400-2888 to cancel the appointment.

 Who can benefit from counseling at PCPC?